Application Deadline: 11:59pm ET, 15 August 2023

 NOTIFICATION AND USE OF FUNDS

 Decisions will be announced no later than five months after each deadline.
 Recipients of subventions are requested to forward a copy of the final product (book, article, resource) upon publication.
-Awards must be claimed (with submission of receipts) within thirty-six months of the granting of the subvention.
+All awards must be claimed (with submission of receipts) within thirty-six months of the granting of the subvention.

 Important Notes: